bbiiw/bbiiw/README.md

 ---
 ### :man_technologist: About Me :
 Hello!
 My name is Wongwiwat Neamoon, but you can call me "BIW".
-Currently, I am a undergraduate student majoring in Information Technology at King Mongkut's Institute of Technology Ladkrabang (KMITL) in Thailand. 🧑🏻‍💻
+Currently, I'm an undergraduate student at the School of Information Technology at King Mongkut's Institute of Technology Ladkrabang (KMITL)

   I have been studying programming for 3 years now.
-I started learning on my own and have been determined to continue exploring this field.
-I enjoy constantly seeking and acquiring new knowledge in programming.
-I am also someone who loves solving problems using logic and algorithms.
-Therefore, I really love studying in this field and I'm very excited about continuing my education in it! 💘
+Currently, I'm studying in the 2nd year, and I'm learning about programming.
+I have a passion for technology and programming, which led me to decide to pursue this field.
+Currently, I have learned several programming languages such as Python, Java, and C, which helps me understand and create diverse programs.
+Additionally, I'm interesting in various aspects of IT, such as database development and management, web application development, and collaborating with new technologies to create interesting and useful products for users.

 ---
 ### :envelope: Contact Me :